 Refugee Ministry

-We solicit cash donations to help with immediate resettlement needs (food, bus pass etc.,) To donate, click here: https://onrealm.org/oslc/-/give/refugees
+Refugee Ministry is grateful for monetary donations to help with immediate needs (food, bus pass etc.,) To donate, click here: https://onrealm.org/oslc/-/give/refugees

 We also encourage congregants to pursue one of our many different volunteer opportunities to work with refugee families.
 This includes everything from pulling together home furnishings to tutoring to providing transportation to medical appointments.
 To volunteer, click here: https://worldrelief.org/chicagoland/volunteer/